ZacharyWesterman/libzed/README.md

 [![Build Status](https://travis-ci.org/ZacharyWesterman/libzed.svg?branch=master)](https://travis-ci.org/ZacharyWesterman/libzed)

+This library contains useful classes and functions for quick and simple data manipulation.
+The idea is that this will help decrease development time of other projects.

 Currently supports compiling on Linux and Windows only, as those are the only systems I have. ¯\\\_(ツ)\_/¯<br>
 It should compile on any flavor of these systems.